 - Terrorist incidents have become more frequent and this has had a disturbing and unsettling effect on Europe’s citizens.
 Countries that have recently been affected are France, Belgium, Germany and Spain.

 - Advances in electronic communication technology as well as the use of the Internet by travellers world-wide has made an electronic form of pre-travel authorisation a realistic and practical way of obtaining the sort of information that would prove useful to Europe’s collective border authorities and security personnel.

-There are three different country categories, or groupings, of the European Schengen zone.
-The Schengen countries are basically the same as the countries in the European Union itself, but there are some that are in Schengen and not in the E.U. and vice versa.
-It’s a bit confusing for non-Europeans, but basically the Schengen countries have uniform immigration rules and freedom of movement for each other’s nationals.
+There are three different country categories, or groupings, of the European Schengen area.
+The 27 Schengen countries are essentially the same as the 27 countries in the European Union itself, but there are few that are in Schengen and not in the E.U. and vice versa.
+The Schengen countries have uniform immigration rules and freedom of movement for each other’s nationals.